+38268656112 (WhatsApp & Telegram)

 - Surtax;

-- The employer pays these contributions in the calculated amount including the tax on personal income.
+- The employer pays these contributions in the calculated amount, including the tax on personal income.
 The employer pays the calculated surtax.
-The basis to calculate the contributions is the gross income of an employee.
-Taxes and contributions are to be paid by the employer at the same time as the salaries are paid.
+The basis for calculating the contributions is the gross income of an employee.
+The employer will pay Taxes and contributions at the same time as the salaries are paid.

-During the past two years, the Investment and Development Fund (IDF) has supported 394 investment projects of over EUR 32 million, and banks supported its implementation and evaluation of projects with around EUR 7 million.
+During the past two years, the Investment and Development Fund (IDF) has supported 394 investment projects of over EUR 32 million, and banks invested in its implementation and evaluation of projects of around EUR 7 million.

 The main IDF objectives are encouraging and accelerating economic development.
-The Fund grants loans and issues guarantees and performs tasks related to the sales of capital in the Fund's portfolio.
-The most important areas of activity are:
+The Fund grants loan guarantees and performs tasks related to the sales of capital in the Fund's portfolio.
+The most critical areas of activity are:

 - Support of SMEs (credit and warranty support);